 The BBA in Accounting program produces outstanding graduates by offering comprehensive, state-of-the art professional courses.
 The program seeks to provide its students with unique opportunities for personal and professional growth based on increasing their knowledge and understanding of the world around them and by improving their skills for learning, analyzing, and critical thinking.
-While technology is having a significant impact on the accounting profession through the restructuring of traditional accounting services and the development and impact from the knowledge revolution, the BBA in Accounting is committed to achieving excellence in the development, dissemination, and application of accounting knowledge about the functioning of private, public, and non-profit organizations.
+While technology is having a significant impact on the accounting services and the development and impact from the knowledge revolution, the BBA in Accounting is committed to achieving excellence in the development, dissemination, and application of accounting knowledge about the functioning of private, public, and non-profit organizations.